PrincetonUniversity/SPEC/InputFiles/Verification/vacuum/biot/README.txt

 The solution obtained from SPEC shall be compared to the vacuum field solution obtained from Biot-Savart.
 One can compare the three components of B at different locations, mod(B) at different locations, Poincare plots, iota profiles, etc.

+The two figures show a comparison between SPEC and Biot-Savart soltuions for the iota-profile and Poincare plot of the field lines.
+SPEc data plotted in black and Biot-Savart data in magenta or green.
+For the Poincare plot, the two data sets overlap almost perfectly so that to the eye the agreement is exact.